 The hardest aspect of taking the CPA exam while working full-time is ensuring you’re studying efficiently and effectively.
 The goal is to retain the information from your study materials and pass the exam in as short a time as possible.

 While this seems like it’s asking a lot, adaptive learning technology has been making its way into the exam prep market, and it’s a surefire way to make your CPA exam study time easier.
 Look for software that feeds you bites of information and adapts to your strengths and weaknesses.
-To learn more about how adaptive learning technology works, read this page on Surgent’s ASAP Technology.
+Learn how adaptive learning software helps you study less and pass faster with Surgent’s ASAP Technology.

 Working full-time means at least 40 hours of your week are eaten up by your job.
 Throw in your commute and suddenly your days warrant hardly any study time.
 This is where you really have to double down on making time in your day to study.